Style3D/StyleXD/README.md

 ## Maintenance
 ### Data
 Currently we've finish the data desensitization process and open sourced 1204 items over total 23,276 items on [Kaggle](https://www.kaggle.com/datasets/style3d/stylexda-multi-modal-benchmark-of-fashion).
-We plan to open source the full dataset at the end of this year
+We plan to open source the full dataset at the end of this year.

 ### Benchmarks and Experiments
 #### Garment Reconstruction